veracity/veracity-documentation/sections/identity/authentication/overview.md

 * `Reply URL`
 * `Client secret` (only for web applications)

-To get those parameters, [create a service in Veracity](../../developerexperience/introduction.md) or use an exisiting service.
+To get those parameters, [create a service in Veracity](../../developerexperience/introduction.md) or use an existing service.

 To see the `Client ID` or `Client secret`:
 * In the [Project Portal](https://developer.veracity.com/projects), select your app, service, or API.
 It may be grouped under a Resource Group.